hashicorp/terraform-provider-google/website/docs/r/compute_region_disk.html.markdown

 * `effective_labels` -
   All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

-* `source_snapshot_id` -
-  The unique ID of the snapshot used to create this disk.
-This value identifies the exact snapshot that was used to create this persistent disk.
-For example, if you created the persistent disk from a snapshot that was later deleted and recreated under the same name, the source snapshot ID would identify the exact version of the snapshot that was used.
 * `self_link` - The URI of the created resource.